Zyplos/architect-arena/README.md

 - (Angel) The Pet in the LobbyRoom uses NavMesh to follow players
 - (Angel) The Pet in the LobbyRoom uses Mecanim animations to show if its chasing or idle
+- (Filip) The Rat in the PuzzleRoom used NavMesh to navigate room and run away from player when it gets close
+- (Filip) The CHaracter model in the PuzzleRoom uses Mecanin animations to IDLE, Run, and Jump